Remy Van Lierde

 Colonel Remy Van Lierde, (14 August 1915 – 8 June 1990) was a Belgian pilot and fighter ace who served in the aviation branch of the Belgian Army and the British Royal Air Force (RAF) during the Second World War, shooting down six enemy aircraft and 44 V-1 flying bombs, and achieving the RAF rank of squadron leader.
 Returning to the Belgian Air Force in 1946, Van Lierde was made Deputy Chief of Staff to the Minister of Defense in 1954.
 In 1958 he became one of the first Belgians to break the sound barrier while test flying a Hawker Hunter at Dunsfold Aerodrome in England.
 He went on to hold several important commands before retiring in 1968.

+He is also known for purportedly sighting a giant snake in the Katanga region of the Belgian Congo.

 Early life

 Van Lierde was born in Overboelare, Belgium, on 14 August 1915.

 Early career and outbreak of war

 Van Lierde entered the Aviation Militaire Belge ("Belgian Military Aviation", the predecessor of the Belgian Air Force) on 16 September 1935.
 He first trained as an observer, but began pilot training on 1 May 1937, qualifying in April 1938.
 He was assigned to the 3rd Squadron, 1st Aviation Regiment.
 The 3rd Squadron where Remy Van Lierde served at that time was located at Goetsenhoven, in the centre of Belgium.

 With the rank of sergeant, Van Lierde made several reconnaissance flights during the German invasion in an antiquated Fairey Fox III biplane.
 He was shot down by flak on 16 May 1940, was wounded and captured.
 Van Lierde was staying in hospital during two weeks and could not take part in the further fighting because on 28 May Belgium surrendered.

 In September 1940, after recovering from his injuries, Van Lierde left Belgium, crossed occupied France, and entered neutral Spain.
 He was arrested for illegally crossing the border, and was confined in various Spanish prisons, including the notorious concentration camp at Miranda de Ebro.
 Nevertheless, he eventually escaped, and reached England on 22 July 1941.